5nizza/aisy/readme.md

 ## What?

-Synthesis tool using [AIGER](http://fmv.jku.at/aiger/) format as input.
+Synthesis tool using a modified [AIGER](http://fmv.jku.at/aiger/) format as input.

-The input format is described [here](https://verify.iaik.tugraz.at/research/bin/view/Ausgewaehltekapitel/PartII).
+The input format is described in the paper published at SYNT.

-See also slides and video there.

 ## Setup